ahkohd/flutter-day-1/README.md

 # Yeah, My First Flutter App
 Hmm, a friend of mine told me how awesome flutter was.
-I a tought I should try it out.
-Then I downloaded the SDK and set things up.
+He kept hammering this, then I said to myself I should try it out, so I went ahead to download the SDK and set things up.
 I followed the (First layout tutorial)[https://flutter.dev/docs/development/ui/layout/tutorial] and kept checking the (Docs)[https://flutter.dev/docs/reference/widgets] when I encountered an error.
 Boom after some few hours I was able to come up with this.

 ## Getting Started